nyartsgnaw/house-price-prediction/README.md

 The grid search experiments can be found in ```./experiments/exp_logs.xlsx```.
 The code of feature engineering can be found in ```./lib/feature_engineering.py```.

+#### 6. Error Analysis
+Plot the error and check its distribution, better be normal distributed.

+#### 7. Node Importance Analysis
+Identify the most important nodes for the optimal model.

 ### Conclusions
 1. Log prices help increase robustness but hurt model fitting, it can be improved by implementing Box-Cox.
 Logged count, logged age, and logged sqft didn't contribute significantly to the final improvement comparing to their original forms, but they should be kept since they help to moderate robustness issue caused by taking MSE loss.
 In other words, the log-transformed features may keep the model consistently good even when encountering outlier values in the future.